-First, lets talk about the various fluxes.....
-There are several definitions of what flux is - not all even relate to our subject of soldering metals, but all are correct for the purposes to which they refer.
+First, lets talk about the various fluxes......
+There are several definitions of what flux is - not all even relate to our subject of soldering metals, but all are correct for the purposes they refer to.

-Each kind of flux is different and its creation depends on the job it has to do... in a nutshell, fluxes are used to provide active cleaning, especially when heat is applied.
+Each kind of flux is different and its creation depends on the job it has to do...
+In a nutshell, fluxes are used to provide active cleaning, especially when heat is applied.